ISEL-DEETC/RAPITest/README.md

   Body: "$ref/dictionary/petExample"
 ```

-##### Dictionary File
+#### Dictionary File

-The dictionary file is as mentioned before a text file containing all the body data and schemas in order to improve clarity on the actual _TSL_ file
+The dictionary file is a text file containing all the body data and schemas in order to improve clarity on the actual _TSL_ file
 ```sh
   dictionaryID:petExample
   {